rockerBOO/awesome-neovim/README.md

 - [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - Configuration for the ultimate Vim IDE-like experience.
 - [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make the built-in CLI as functional as an IDE while retaining beauty with less bloat.
 - [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular configuration with a beautiful UI and some useful features such as a pomodoro clock and window numbers.
-- [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - A predefined config to save you thousands of hours to setup your editor as an IDE.
 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - An aesthetic and feature-rich config that is extensible and easy to use with a great set of plugins.
 - [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and "lispy" config written in Fennel.
 - [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use for backend and frontend, install LSP automatically.